 - The downside of using a Relayed stream is that you will not be able to take advantage of various rich features that Vonage's Media Servers provide such as archiving, Audio-Only Fallback, as well as reducing upload bandwidth for group calls.

 - Reduced upload bandwidth - If a publisher is streaming to multiple subscribers, he sends just one stream to the Media Server.
 The Media Server replicates the streams and sends them out to all subscribers.
 This way, the publisher's upload bandwidth consumption is reduced.

 - Archiving - Archiving is possible only if a session is routed because it is the Media Server that records the stream.
 Relayed (peer-to-peer) sessions cannot be archived.

-- Audio-Fallback - If the Media Server detects that there are bandwidth limitations on a Subscriber's network, then it automatically switches the subscriber to a "Audio-Only" mode.
+- Audio-Only Fallback - If the Media Server detects that there are bandwidth limitations on a Subscriber's network, then it automatically switches the subscriber to an Audio-Only mode.

-- The main drawback of using a Routed stream is that there may be some latency added vs connecting directly to a peer.
-In most cases this should not be a problem, but in certain low bandwidth situations it can be a factor.
+- The main drawback of using a Routed stream is that there may be some latency added versus connecting directly to a peer.
+In most cases this should not be a problem, but in certain low-bandwidth situations it can be a factor.